 The overall responsibility of the Board Credit Committee is to approve and review the credit risk strategy and credit risk policies of the Bank.
 The Committee sets the acceptable risk appetite and tolerance that the Bank is willing to engage.
-In the year 2022, the Members of this Committee were Ms. Susan Kasinga (Chairperson), Ms. Eunice Mbogo, Mr. Abdelkabir Bennani and Mr. Ghali Lahlou.
+In the year 2023, the Members of this Committee were Ms. Nita Shah (Chairperson), Mr. Abdelkabir Bennani, Ms. Eunice Mbogo (resigned 12 June 2023), Mr. Kennedy Wanderi and Mr. Ghali Lahlou.